atlassian/jenkins-for-jira/app/README.md

 #### Install the app to your Jira instance

 1. Build your app by running `yarn build` in **/app/jenkins-for-jira-ui**.
-2. Deploy your app by running `forge deploy` in **/app**. `forge deploy --no-verify` if encounter invalidation of package.
+2. Deploy your app by running `forge deploy` in **/app**.
+   1. If everything is good except for 2 acceptable errors...`invalid value 'devops:deploymentInfoProvider' in modules` `invalid value 'devops:buildInfoProvider' in modules` Run `forge deploy --no-verify`
-3. Install your app to your Jira site by running `forge install` in **/app**.
+1. Install your app to your Jira site by running `forge install` in **/app**.

 Follow the instructions in this setup wizard.
 Enter the hostname for your Jira site (e.g. `<your-site-name>.atlassian.net`).

 > NOTE: This is the *only* step that needs to be repeated to install on different Jira sites.
 Do not repeat the steps above `forge deploy`.
 To run your app, follow the steps below.

 ## Running the app
 To run the app, make sure you have installed the app on your site as described above.
 You'll also need to your `ngrok-config-path` so you can create a local tunnel.
-Sign up [ngrok](https://ngrok.com/) if you have not done so.
+Sign up to [ngrok](https://ngrok.com/) if you have not done so.
 To do this:
 1. Run `forge settings set ngrok-config-path <path-to-your-ngrok-config>`.
 2. Confirm this was set correctly by running `forge settings list`.
 You should see a table that includes this variable with a value set to your ngrok config path.